kdjoumessi/kdjoumessi.github.io/index.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---
 # About me
-I am currently a postdoc researcher at the [https://hertie.ai/data-science/about-us](Hertie Institute for AI in Brain Health), where my work focuses on trustworthy AI for medical applications.
+I am currently a postdoc researcher at the [Hertie Institute for AI in Brain Health](https://hertie.ai/data-science/about-us), where my work focuses on trustworthy AI for medical applications.
 My research interests center on building methods that can safely and reliably improve patient care and support user well-being.

 I conducted my PhD on __Interpretable Machine Learning for Safe Medical Diagnostics__ in the Department of Data Science at the [Hertie Institute for Artificial Intelligence in Brain Health](https://hertie.ai/data-science/team/members/kerol-djoumessi) at the [University of Tübingen](https://uni-tuebingen.de/en/).
 During my PhD studies, I was also a scholar of the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/scholars).